 The following is based on The Association's best estimate of current and remaining useful lives and current replacements costs of its common property.
 Replacement costs are based on the anticipated costs to repair or replace the common property components at the date of these estimates.
 The following information is based on these preliminary estimates and presents significant information about the components of common property.

-ated Future lacement Costs d Balance at Year End
+Estimated Estimated Future Remaining Useful Replacement Life Costs Fund Balance at Year End

 Component

-Exterior Wall 20 \$ 200,000 \$ 73,612
+Exterior Wall 20 \$ 200,000 \$ 136,758

-Sub Total \$ 200,000 \$ 73,612
+Sub Total \$ 200,000 \$ 136,758